deadtrickster/rabbitmq_logs_exchange/README.md

 Exchange Type: `x-logs`

+This plugin also includes channel interceptor which generates message_id for messages published to `x-logs` exchanges if not already set.

 ## Content-type handling

 * `application/bson` - while not official this still can be used - content parsed to BSON